6 Essential Tips for Getting Through Any Nonprofit Crisis

 And they might even resent staff who push on this topic.
 Speak up anyway.
 If that crisis happens, people will appreciate your forethought.

 Crises come in all flavors.
 Some are high profile.
 Others might be more low key.
 But, in a time of 24/7 news, thinking you can keep the situation out of the public eye is a fantasy.
-If nothing else, local media will likely be all over it.
+If nothing else, local media, as well as social media, will likely be all over it.
 Have you built up good relationships with local media outlets?
+If not, start now.

 Your crisis might be an accident involving a volunteer, the death of a client, embezzlement by your chief financial officer, a lawsuit by a former employee, or a hack attack that threatens the privacy of your donors and clients.